 Siesta Key has an array of activities to do.
-Beach lovers will not only love the beach but also enjoy the tidal pools and coral reefs in deeper waters.
+Beach lovers will love the beach and enjoy the tidal pools and coral reefs in deeper waters.
 Yogi’s will also be thrilled about the free beach yoga that takes place every morning at 9 am.

 The buildings in downtown Siesta Key resemble small Italian coastal villages, and are filled with great shops, cafes and bars.
 You can even take the free shuttle to explore the town.